 Go Out by Staying In

-Let’s tackle some options for a pretty classic date: dinner and a movie.
+After tackling 2020, we can all relate to “going out by staying in”... but let’s spice up the classic dinner-and-a-movie date with some creativity.
 The movie part is fairly straightforward: browse your favourite content collection (we like Crave + Movies + HBO On Demand) and find something you both want to watch (okay, that part may be slightly less straightforward).
 As for dinner?
 You have some options.

-If you’re feeling unambitious or tired after a long day, takeout or delivery is obviously your friend.
-But instead of picking up fast food individually, check out the food delivery services where your significant other lives and treat them to dinner by ordering their favourites.
+If you’re feeling tired after a long day of Zoom calls, takeout or delivery is your obvious friend.
+And instead of picking up fast food individually, check out the local restaurants that deliver where your significant other lives and treat them to dinner by ordering their favourites.
 Just make sure you order from somewhere that lets you pay in advance, or it loses some of the date quality.

-If both of you like cooking, you can select a menu in advance and make a meal together.
-Talk each other through the steps of the recipe, send pictures of the process, and then sit down and enjoy your meal!
-We recommend switching to speakerphone while you’re actually eating, unless you really like the sound of other people chewing.
-(We’re a solid no on that part.)
+Or if you’re both interested in channeling your inner chef, select a menu in advance and make a meal together.
+Talk each other through the steps of the recipe, send pictures of the process, and then sit down and enjoy your meal.
+We recommend switching to speakerphone while you’re actually eating, unless you really like the sound of other people chewing … that’s going to be a no from us.